What is a Guardian Ad Litem and what do they do?

 A GAL may also be appointed in a guardianship matter.
 Pursuant to Indiana Code § 29-3-2-3, “the court shall appoint a GAL to represent the interest of the alleged incapacitated person or minor if the court determines that the alleged incapacitated person or minor is not represented or is not adequately represented by counsel.”

-When Does a Guardian Ad Litem get Involved?
+When Does a Guardian Ad Litem Get Involved?

-An attorney’s favorite response is “it depends,” which is the exact answer to this question.
+An attorney’s favorite response is “It depends,” which is the exact answer to this question.

 During a divorce, paternity proceeding, grandparent visitation matter, or juvenile delinquency matter, a court may appoint a GAL on its own motion or a party to the case (or their attorney) may request that the court appoint a GAL.
 Typically, a GAL is appointed when custody or parenting time are contested or when there are allegations of abuse or neglect.
 In a guardianship matter, a GAL gets involved in the matter almost immediately.